etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

   creditlink: http://etheleon.github.io
 ---

-For those who use pandas on a day to day basis, the first thing you'll probably notice is there are more ways than one to do almost everything.
+For those who use python's pandas model daily, the first thing you would notice is there are often more ways than one to do almost everything.

-The purpose of this article is to limit this somehow by drawing inspiration from R's `tidyverse` package.
+The purpose of this article is to demonstrate how we can limit this by drawing inspiration from R's `dplyr` and `tidyverse` libraries

 # Tidying up pandas?

 As an academic, often enough the go to  _lingua franca_ for data science is R. Especially if you’re coming from Computational Biology/Bioinformatics or Statistics.

-And likely you’ll be hooked on the famous `tidyverse` meta-package, which includes `dplyr` (previously ply(e)r), `lubridate` (time-series) and `tidyr`.
+And likely you’ll be hooked on the famous `tidyverse` meta-package, which includes `dplyr` (previously `plyr` for ply(e)r), `lubridate` (time-series) and `tidyr`.

 > PS.
 As I am writing this article I realised it isn’t just `tidyverse`, but the whole R ecosystem which I’ve come to love whist doing metagenomics and computational biology in general.